Use the search below to filter relavent questions.

-Answer: The easiest way to find the proper replacement for your diesel application is the part number from your original turbocharger.
+Answer: The easiest way to find the proper replacement for your diesel or automotive application is the part number from your original turbocharger.
 Once we have that, finding a replacement turbocharger is quick and easy.
 However if you are unable to provide the O.E. part number we will do our best to match a turbocharger to your application.

 Question: Do you sell turbochargers for gasoline engines?